EuroBSDcon 2022 Vienna

 Conferences and Flight Shame

 Although I do like conferences I have not been to many of them for various reasons.
 EuroPython 2014 (Berlin), Code Mesh 2015 (London), Erlang User Conference 2016 (Stockholm) were the last three international ones.
 I enjoyed them enormously.
 Learned new things, met friendly people and got a good feel for what’s happening in their respective communities.
-Last year I contemplated registering for BSDCan 2019 (Ottawa) and EuroBSD 2019 (Lillehammer).
-But in the end I did not.

 Enabling TLS on my blog